-In Section~\ref{qual-results}, we observed that the meta-trained model consistently achieved a lower relative error between the predicted and ground truth dynamics throughout time rollouts and adaptation steps.
+In Section~\ref{qual-results}, we observed that the meta-trained model consistently achieved a lower relative error between the predicted and ground truth dynamics across both time rollouts and adaptation steps.
 However, a small error in the predicted trajectory does not always guarantee accurate system dynamics prediction.
-To provide more conclusive results, we randomly selected a trajectory from an unseen system and examined the predicted dynamics using the three adapted models after 50 steps.
+To provide more conclusive results, we examined the exact predicted dynamics of the three adapted models after 50 steps.
 We conducted this analysis for the mass-spring, pendulum, Hénon-Heiles, and magnetic-mirror systems, and the corresponding results are shown in Figure~\ref{fig3}.

-For the mass-spring system, both the meta-trained model and pre-trained model accurately predicted the coordinates ($x, p_x$) within 50 adaptation steps, while the random-initialized model required more time to adapt.
-Here, it is worth noting the behavior of the prediction of the surplus coordinates (i.e. $y, p_y$).
+For the mass-spring system, both the meta-trained model and pre-trained model accurately predicted the coordinates ($x, p_x$) within 50 adaptation steps, while the random-initialized model required more steps to adapt.
+Here, it is worth noting the behavior of the prediction of the surplus coordinates ($y, p_y$).
 In the real world, we cannot readily distinguish what coordinates remain physically meaningful among different phase variables.
-Thus, it would be beneficial if our trained neural network can also distinguish which one is necessary for describing the system.
-Here, we confined the dynamics of the system to a two-dimensional space, thus $y, p_y$ shall remain constant for the mass-spring system.
+Thus, it would be beneficial if our trained neural network could also distinguish which one is necessary for describing the system.
+In the experiments, we confined the dynamics of the system to a two-dimensional space, thus $y, p_y$ should remain constant for the mass-spring system.
 Comparing the predicted trajectories of the redundant coordinates between the meta-trained model and the pre-trained model, we observed that the meta-trained model had a much smaller scale in the prediction of unnecessary coordinates ($y, p_y$).

-Moving on to the pendulum system, the meta-trained model significantly outperforms the other two baselines. the meta-trained model outperformed the other two baselines.
+Moving on to the pendulum system, the meta-trained model also provides better predictions than the other two baselines.
 While the pre-trained model performed better than the random-initialized model, the dynamics of $\theta$ and $p_\theta$ were still out of phase compared to the meta-trained model.
 We also observed a similar behavior in the prediction of the surplus coordinates ($r, p_r$), as observed in the mass-spring system.